-In 1972, CSB opened the doors of our first branch office in DeTour, Michigan.
+In 1972, CSB opened the doors to its first branch office in DeTour Village, Michigan.

-On November 3, 1975, Central Savings Bank’s Main office relocated to its current location at 511 Bingham Avenue, Sault Ste.
-Marie, Michigan.
+On November 3, 1975, Central Savings Bank’s Main office relocated to its current location at 511 Bingham Avenue, from the corner of Ashmun and Spruce Streets.

-In 1989, we built and opened a branch in Kinross.
+In 1989, a second branch was built and opened in Kincheloe, Michigan.

-In 1990, the 2nd floor was added to the Main office on Bingham Avenue.
+In early 1990, the second floor was added to the Main office on Bingham Avenue.

-In 1999, CSB acquired branch offices in Rudyard and Cedarville, from North Country Bank & Trust.
+In 1999, CSB acquired branches in Rudyard, Michigan and Cedarville, Michigan from North Country Bank & Trust.

-November of 2002 marked the grand opening of our second Sault Ste.
-Marie location, as we opened the doors to our Business Spur branch office at 3501 I-75 Business Spur.
+In November of 2002, the doors opened to the second Sault Ste.
+Marie locations, the Business Spur branch office at 3501 I-75 Business Spur.